cheeeeeeeeeen/RoR2-ClassicItems/README.md

 **Kirbsuke#0352** made the Artifact of Spirit icon.
 - Contact: `kirbydamaster@gmail.com` or through Discord.

+**Aromatic Sunday#2929** did offer to make icons, and thus included as an alternate version.

 ## Changelog

+**2.1.0**
+- Implement Artifact of Distortion!
+- Temporary icons for the new artifact.
+- Include alternate icons for Spirit artifact made by other people.

 **2.0.1**
 - Update the mod for a missing setup that prevents it from working correctly.